schronck/logiq/README.md

 performing the `check` function which is `async`, so multiple checks can be performed at once.
 Once all requirements return with a boolean, the `BDD` parsed from the `logic` field is evaluated on these terminal inputs.
-Note that terminals identifiers in expression `logic` denote the respective requirement's index in the `requirements` vector.
+Note that terminal identifiers in expression `logic` denote the respective requirement's index in the `requirements` vector.